Guide your symptomatic severe AS patients – including low-risk patients – to the superior* treatment1-3

 Low rate of permanent pacemaker

-* The PARTNER 3 TRIAL, SAPIEN 3 TAVR proven superior to surgery on the primary endpoint all-cause death, all stroke, and rehabilitation and multiple pre-specified secondary endpoints.
+*The PARTNER 3 Trial, SAPIEN 3 Transcatheter Aortic Valve Replacement proven superior to surgery on the primary endpoint of all-cause death, all stroke, and rehospitalization (valve-related or procedure-related and including heart failure) at one year, and multiple pre-specified secondary endpoints in low risk patients.

 ** Rehospitalization (valve-related or procedure-related and inclduing heart failure).